isayaexavery/fyyur/README.md

 # fyyur

-This project has created as the part of Udacity nano degree program.
+This project has been created as the part of Udacity nano degree program.

 A booking site Fy-yur that facilitates bookings between artists who can play at venues, and venues who want to book artists